CalculusGuy/cybersecurity-writeups/OverTheWire-Natas-Writeup.md

 The progression from simple information disclosure to blind exploitation and automated secret extraction highlights how seemingly small security mistakes can escalate into full compromise of an application.

-we need to update the git on natas. this is the last commit. update it and give me to push